-This week, the U.S. Attorney’s office unsealed a 93-count indictment on sex trafficking charges.
+Recently, the U.S. Attorney’s office unsealed a 93-count indictment on sex trafficking charges.
 Michael Lacey and Jim Larkin, the co-founders of Backpage.com were two of the individuals named in the indictment.

 Both Lacey and Larkin were charged with conspiring to facilitate prostitution offenses through the Backpage website knowingly.
 Records included an internal document which quoted Lacey suggesting Backpage was helping the prostitution industry.

 The website used an automated system to screen out words that suggested illegal activity.
 They could have passed that information to law enforcement, but they didn’t.
 The prostitution charges are based primarily on e-mails revealing Backpage supervisors discussing whether or not certain words and phrases were apparent signs of an exchange of money for sex.
 According to the U.S. Senate report, Backpage earned $135 million in 2014.

 Backpage used the argument that their website provides a tool for law enforcement to find and rescue exploited victims.
 However, the indictment stated Backpage.com only wanted to create the perception that it was attempting to stop the selling of children for sex.

 The website also tried defending the posting of its escort ads arguing it was not responsible for the consequences of the escort ads that were created by others.
 Such ads were written in code at times; the customers understood the codes and law enforcement figured them out.